Abinaya – she/her/hers

 Kathryn – she/her/hers

-I’m Kathryn Silberstein, I use she/her/hers pronouns, and I’m currently a junior studying neuroscience with minors in bio and global health.
+Hey there!
+I’m Kathryn Silberstein, I’m originally from South Florida I use she/her/hers pronouns, and I’m currently a senior studying neuroscience with minors in bio and global health.
 I don’t really know what I want to with my life yet, but I know I want to be doing something in the realm of patient care.
-Some things that might be relevant as far as PFY goes: I’ve struggled with some deep-rooted self esteem issues and anxiety for most of my life, both manifesting in different ways over time, from a few specific phobias, to an eating disorder, to a more generalized anxiety.
+Some things that might be relevant as far as PFY goes: I’ve struggled with some deep-rooted self esteem issues and anxiety for most of my life, both manifesting in different ways over time.
 My first year at Duke was really hard for me, I spent most of it lonely and overwhelmed, and I struggled a lot.
-I feel more at home at Duke now, but Duke is still hard in a lot of ways a lot of the time, and I’m working on believing that that’s okay.
-With the switch to online classes, I’m living at home in south Florida, and living at home has definitely brought up a lot of unresolved difficulties that I had left behind in my childhood bedroom, so to speak.
-Duke is hard, and right now we are all facing a lot of unexpected challenges and struggles, and I would love to be a friendly face and voice and to help support you in any way I can.
+I feel more at home at Duke now, but Duke is still hard in a lot of ways, and often, and I’m working on believing that that’s okay.
+The chaos of the past few months has made life harder in different ways for everyone—and the lives we lived or expected to live at Duke are undoubtedly changed.
+Duke is hard, and right now we are all facing a lot of unexpected challenges and struggles, and I would love to be a friendly face and voice however I can be 🙂

 Linus – he/him/his

 rush, loneliness, friends, family, missing home, lgbtq, student of color